owstack/ows-wallet/backupRecovery.md

 ### Backup recovery cases
  * Case 1: Lost of device holding the wallet
- * Case 2: Change to a new Bitcore Wallet Service (BWS)
+ * Case 2: Change to a new Wallet Service
- * Case 3: Lost device + new Bitcore Wallet Service
+ * Case 3: Lost device + new Wallet Service

 ### Wallet Recovery Scope
  * Basic Recovery: Wallet access is restored.
 It is possible to see wallet balance and past transactions.
 It is possible to send and receive payments.